Prompts for On-Brand AI Content That Converts

 3. Format

-Is this going to be a blog, an Instagram caption, LinkedIn post, email?
+Is this going to be a blog, an Instagram caption, a LinkedIn post, or an email?

 4. Content goal

-Do you want to inform, motivate, sell something, educate?
+Do you want to inform, motivate, sell something, or educate?

 5. Style and guidelines